xzl01/ghc/docs/users_guide/debugging.rst

     Rules are filtered by the user provided string, a rule is kept if a prefix of its name matches the string.
-    The pass then checks whether any of these rules could apply to the program but which didn't file for some reason.
+    The pass then checks whether any of these rules could apply to the program but which didn't fire for some reason.
 For example, specifying ``-drule-check=SPEC`` will check whether there are any applications which might be subject to a rule created by specialisation.